 Rather, we say that they make or produce sounds (conversely, a red table does not “produce” or “make” red).
 This is an ordinary language argument, and as such it might not be very strong.

 The main consideration against the Property View is that it underestimates the important differences between colors and shapes on the one hand, and sounds on the other hand.
 The latter, unlike the former, are dynamic dependent individuals.
 And even if colors and shapes can be theoretically conceived as individuals, they are not dynamic.
 Sounds take up time.
 They start and cease.
 They are intrinsically temporal entities.
 Their temporal profile is essential to individuating them, in a way which has no analogue in the case of colors and shapes.
-However, Cohen (2009), although not directly endorsing the property view, criticizes arguments that conclude to an asymmetry between sounds and colors, in particular with regard to temporality.
+However, Roberts (2017) explicitly defends the Property View by discussing salient disanalogies between sound and colors.
+He also suggests a very exhaustive taxonomy of the different positions available within the property view space.
+Cohen (2010), although not directly endorsing the property view, criticizes arguments that conclude to an asymmetry between sounds and colors, in particular with regard to temporality.

 In this and the following section, we shall present two Event Theories of sounds, for which we use two distinct labels.
-An earlier one, The Located Event Theory, was defended by Casati and Dokic (1994) and has been recently rejoined by Pasnau (2007); the more recent version, the Relational Event Theory, has received an articulated defence by O'Callaghan (2007).
+An earlier one, The Located Event Theory, was defended by Casati and Dokic (1994).
+It has been rejoined by Pasnau (2009) and extended to the field of sonic art by Roden (2010).
+A second, more recent version, the Relational Event Theory, has received an articulated defense by O’Callaghan (2007, 2010a).
 The two accounts agree on categorizing sounds as events, that is, located temporal particulars, and diverge on some specifics of the class of particulars that are admitted to be sounds.
 The Relational Event Theory makes sounds depend upon the existence of a medium that carries information about them.
 In this sense, only a subclass of situations involving sounds for the Located Event Theory are situations involving sounds for the Relational Event Theory.

 - Vibration processes in the sounding object do not move any more than sounds appear to.